mcphail/next-3D/documentation/render_3D.md

 Rotate and project a model

-- buffer: A buffer to store the vertices in, projected into universe space
+- buffer: A buffer to store the vertices in, projected into world space
-- p: The position of the object in universe space
+- p: The position of the object in world space
 - a: The rotation of the object
 - m: Pointer to the model data